satkar605/retention-optimizer/prescriptive-analysis.md

   |P| ≈ 62 customers
 ```

-**Interpretation:** At least 40% of Premium customers must receive retention actions, ensuring VIP treatment for the highest-value segment (which represents approximately 60% of total revenue).
+At least 40% of Premium customers must receive retention actions, ensuring VIP treatment for the highest-value segment (which represents approximately 60% of total revenue).

 ---